 Star – Raise $1,000+

 Many of our Walkers want every cent of their fundraising efforts to go towards APLA Health’s clients, and so when they register, they choose to decline their fundraising awards.
-When you register, please indicate if you would like to receive your awards or if you would like to decline them.
+When you register, please indicate if you would like to receive your awards (this includes our annual t-shirt, pin, and Star Walker awards) or if you would like to decline them.
 There’s no judgement on our end whichever you choose.

 Why are you asking about my cultural identity, age, and/or orientation?

 We want you to be counted!
-We at APLA Health value diversity, and just as we ask our clients to share their identities to make sure we are serving all communities, not just some, we ask our participants at AIDS Walk Los Angeles to share their identities so we can make sure our event is accessible to all.
-That being said, we will never require you to share this information; it is purely optional.
+We at APLA Health value diversity, and we ask our participants at AIDS Walk Los Angeles to share their identities so we can make sure our event is accessible to all.
+That being said, we will never require you to share this information.
+It is purely optional.